Director of Medieval Studies & Professor of Music History

 She has served as a member of the American Musicological Society Council and as a moderator for the Society’s e-mail discussion list; she is also a past president of the International Machaut Society and currently serves as that organization’s webmaster.
-Her performance experience has included work with members of Pomerium and with early music ensembles at the Oberlin Baroque Performance Institute,
+Her performance experience has included work with members of Pomerium and with early music ensembles at the Oberlin Baroque Performance Institute, Ohio State University, Princeton University, and the University of Texas at Austin.

 Dr. Clark’s scholarship and teaching are particularly concerned with how music works in culture, whether in a medieval cathedral or a twentieth-century opera house.
 She is also interested in how the study of music fits into a liberal education in the Jesuit tradition, and she emphasizes that a student who earns a music degree with a good liberal-arts component such as that available at Loyola can pursue a career in just about any field.
 Her advisees have gone to medical school, law school, and graduate school in fields such as history, philosophy, psychology, divinity, and library science, as well as one who entered military service—and, yes, she has worked with students who are pursuing careers in music.
 She would be glad to discuss with any prospective student or parent how a Loyola music degree can serve musical or non-musical goals.